 With anticipation surging to unprecedented levels with both another American Godzilla movie on the way, and the American arrival of Toho’s Shin Godzilla, this is the perfect time to really dig into the history of this venerable series, which first kicked off with the black and white Japanese classic Gojira in 1954.
-What followed were 27 Japanese sequels and one ill-fated American remake in 1998.
+What followed were 28 Japanese sequels and one ill-fated American remake in 1998, plus another in 2014.
 They make up one of the silliest, most colorful and consistently fun film libraries ever created.

 Some of these films hold up well today as legitimate action/monster pictures.
 Others are appreciable as camp classics.
 Some were terrible from the moment they were released and have only gotten worse in the years that followed.
 But if you’re wondering which Godzilla movies you should watch in the weeks leading up to May’s Godzilla relaunch, this list of every Godzilla film from worst to best should provide the answer.